Nas pushed hip hop into bold new realms. He lived through a dark time – but with one hand on the mic, he survived to tell the tale.

-As one of the greatest emcees of all time, Nas pushed modern hip hop into new artistic realms.
-He lived through a dark time in music, when people died in the name of rap, but with one hand on the mic he survived to tell its tale.
-Now, with a brand new album that’s even more raw and honest than the ten that came before, the New York City icon is ready to speak lyrically about the way in which his present is a remix of his past.
+As one of the greatest emcees of all time, the New York rapper pushed hip hop into bold new realms.
+He lived through a dark time – but with one hand on the mic, he survived to tell the tale.

 It’s a drizzly October night in Shoreditch, East London, and hordes of people are gathering outside XOYO, a sunken club down a dingy side street that connects Old Street station to the beating heart of hipsterville.